-Whether it is choosing which film to watch, ordering a Pizza or going to a concert - it is fantastic to be able to choose.
-Figuring out your next steps either after formal education or within your career can be a challenge and it is important to give yourself choices.
+Whether choosing a film, going to a concert or ordering a Pizza - it is fantastic to be able to choose.
+Figuring out next steps either after formal education or within your career can be a challenge and it is important to give yourself choices.

 Actively exploring what lies ahead can help you see what options you have.
 We have created this simple overview about apprenticeships, so you can make an informed decision if this route is an option for you.